 Have you tried growing Gypsophila in your garden without success?
 This is a possible issue if you planted into clay soil, as the tiny seeds of this plant cannot overcome and break through the heavy clay.
 Even amended soil only containing partial clay may be too heavy for these seeds.
 Of course, the solution is growing baby’s breath in a container.
 Gypsophila planted in the ground can become invasive in some areas, another good reason to grow this elegant plant in a container.

 Sprinkle tiny seeds across the top and cover with a thin layer of sand.
 Mist or lightly water in, not moving the seeds.
 Keep the soil around them moist, but not too wet.
-In about 10-15 days, your potted baby’s breath will sprout.
+In about 10 to 15 days, your potted baby’s breath will sprout.
 Keep the seedlings in a filtered sun location with mostly shade.

 Potted Baby’s Breath Care